topherhunt/cheatsheets/unix.md

 ## Resources

-Show disk space used in this dir and 1 level of subfolders
+Show disk space used in this dir and 1 level of subfolders:

+    du -h -d1 .

+Same thing, but sort by human-readable usage size:

-    du -d1 -h .
+    du -h -d1 . | sort -hr

 ## Text parsing